Skip to content

 MeasureTime frameDescription

-Economic costs12 monthsCosts from the perspective of a health system and payer including implementation, direct intervention, operating, and other indirect health care costs.
+Economic Costs37 monthsCosts from the perspective of a health system and payer including implementation, direct intervention, operating, and other indirect health care costs.
 This measure will be used to calculate the population-level cost effectiveness of increasing reach, fidelity, and engagement.
+We calculated costs incurred during all 37 months of the trial period, plus costs incurred during the 13 months prior to the trial period.

 Countries